 Some attorneys suspect that these smaller companies are printing inaccurate reports and question whether the payday lender even had the right to request these reports in the first place.

 How We Can Help

-If you’ve taken out a payday loan from Money Mutual or any other payday lender, get in touch with us by filling out the form on this page.
+If you’ve taken out a payday loan from Money Mutual or any other payday lender, get in touch with an attorney in your area.
 One of the attorneys handling this investigation may then contact you directly.
 He or she can answer any questions you may have and request your credit report to determine whether your rights have been violated.
 This doesn’t cost anything and you’re not obligated to take any legal action.